freenas/freenas-docs/userguide/snippets/pathlengths.rst

    +---------------------+----------------+------------------------------------------------------------------------+

-Care is needed with regard to ZFS snapshots. **If the mounted path length for a snapshot exceeds 88 characters, then the snapshot and its data will be safe but inaccessible until its mounted path length is reduced**.
+Care is needed with regard to ZFS snapshots. **If the mounted path length for a snapshot exceeds 88 characters, then the snapshot and any contained data will be safe but inaccessible until the mounted path length of the snapshot has been shortened**.
+Typically this is done by renaming (shortening) the dataset or snapshot, so that the path length is below the 88 byte limit.
+ZFS will perform any necessary unmount or remount of the file system as part of the rename.
+If the mountpoint is to be renamed, then any object mounted on the mountpoint must be unmounted before renaming, and can be remounted after. :command:`umount /mnt/mymountpoint` can be used to unmount a file system.

-Typically this is rectified by renaming (shortening) the dataset, snapshot, or mountpoint, so that the path length is below the 88 byte limit.
-Note that ZFS snapshots are automatically mounted on demand within hidden :file:`/.zfs/snapshot/` directories, and can also be manually mounted using the command line.
-The 88 byte limit affects both types of mount.
+ZFS automatically mounts snapshots within hidden :file:`/.zfs/snapshot/` directories, when an attempt is made to access their contents.
+Snapshots can also be manually mounted (to any valid location) from the command line.
+The 88 byte limit will affect both types of mount.

 Examples:

-- **Automatic mount:** Any time a user attempts to navigate to a snapshot, or search or access its contents, ZFS must temporarily mount the snapshot.
-Typically the snapshot :file:`mypool/dataset/snap1@snap2` will be mounted at the path
-:file:`/mnt/mypool/dataset/.zfs/snapshot/snap2/`, which must not exceed 88 characters.
+- **Automatic mount:** ZFS temporarily mounts snapshots whenever a user attempts to view or search the files it contains.
+The mountpoint used will be a hidden :file:`.zfs/snapshot/snapshotname` directory within the same ZFS dataset.
+For example, the snapshot :file:`mypool/dataset/snap1@snap2` is mounted at :file:`/mnt/mypool/dataset/.zfs/snapshot/snap2/`.
+If this exceeds 88 characters then the snapshot will not be automatically mounted by ZFS and the snapshot contents will not be visible or searchable.
+This can be resolved by renaming the ZFS pool or dataset containing the snapshot to shorter names (:file:`mypool` or :file:`dataset`) or shortening the second part of the snapshot name is shortened (:file:`snap2`), so that the total length does not exceed 88 characters.

-- **Manual mount:** If the same snapshot were mounted manually, using :command:`mount -t zfs mypool/dataset/snap1@snap2 /mnt/mymountpoint` then the path :file:`/mnt/mountpoint/` must not exceed 88 characters.
-(Note: a snapshot which cannot be automatically mounted can still be manually mounted if an appropriate short mountpoint path is used)
+- **Manual mount:** If the same snapshot is to be mounted manually from the :ref:`CLI`:, using :command:`mount -t zfs mypool/dataset/snap1@snap2 /mnt/mymountpoint` then the path :file:`/mnt/mountpoint/` must not exceed 88 characters.

+.. note:: A snapshot that cannot be mounted automatically by ZFS, can still be mounted manually from the :ref:`CLI` using a shorter mountpoint path, making it possible to mount snapshots that cannot be mounted automatically by the GUI.